gcallah/BookReviews/coyne_hall.md

 as money.
 But they do not mention that there is little historical evidence that this is how money actually arose.

-Menger's theory is logically coherent, and I myself used it to describe the origin of money in economics for real people.
-But as Max Weber pointed out, it is not sufficient for an ideal type used in a social scientific explanation to be logically coherent: we must supplement the logical coherence of our type with empirical research demonstrating that it actually applies in some particular case.
+Menger's theory is logically coherent, in fact, very elegant, and I myself used it to describe the origin of money in *Economics for Real People*.
+But as Max Weber pointed out, it is necessary but not sufficient for an ideal type used in a social scientific explanation to be logically coherent: we must supplement the logical coherence of our type with empirical research demonstrating that it actually applies in some particular case.

-After discussing Menger, the authors continue by presenting the ideas of major figures in the history of the Austrian school, such as Bohm-Bawerk, Wieser, Mises, Hayek, Kirzner, and Rothbard.
+After discussing Menger, the authors continue by presenting the ideas of subsequent major figures in the history of the Austrian school, such as Eugen von Bohm-Bawerk, F. Wieser, Ludwig von Mises, F.A.
+Hayek, Israel Kirzner, and Murray Rothbard.

 ## The Science of Economics